 Lexi-Comp is a comprehensive drug information tool for use at the point of care.
 It contains clinical modules with information about drug interactions, identification, calculations, toxicology, and patient education.
 The indexes provide current generic and brand names for drugs used in the United States, Canada, and internationally for adult, paediatric, and geriatric populations.
 Natural product, infectious disease, and lab test information is also included.

-Available for iPhone, iPod Touch, iPad (iOS 7.0 and higher), Android, Blackberry, and Palm Pocket PC.
+Available for iPhone, iPod Touch, iPad (iOS 7.0 and higher), Android, Blackberry.
 How to Install

 Available for Apple and Android mobile devices.

 The subscription access University of Alberta staff and students have to the app, RxFiles Plus app (RxFiles +), is IP recognition only (IP addresses associated with an on-campus access).
 The RxFiles Plus app is set up when on-campus only.
 The RxFiles Plus app will work off-site for 3 months following this on-site activation.